roots/bud/README.md

   })

   /**
-   * WHen building for production, minify assets.
+   * When building for production, minify assets.
    * When in development, use verbose source-maps.
    */
   .when(